crackcomm/ocaml-boxroot/README.md

 case where there are about 1024 concurrently-live roots, but only a couple of young roots are created between two minor collections.

 This benchmark tests the case where there are few concurrently-live roots and little root creation and modification between two collections.
-This corresponds to a common scenario where the FFI is rarely used, except that this benchmark does not perform any OCaml computations or allocations (it forces collections to occur very often despite low GC work), so the cost of root handling is magnified, it would normally be amortized by OCaml computations.
+This benchmark does not perform any OCaml computations or allocations (it forces collections to occur very often despite low GC work).
+So the cost of root handling is magnified, it would normally be amortized by OCaml computations.

 ```
 $ make run-globroots TEST_MORE=2
 Benchmark: globroots
 ---
-boxroot: 1.09s
+boxroot: 1.08s
-gc: 1.38s
+gc: 1.40s
-ocaml: 1.08s
+ocaml: 0.93s
 generational: 1.14s
-ocaml_ref: 1.46s
+ocaml_ref: 1.31s
-dll_boxroot: 1.09s
+dll_boxroot: 1.06s
-rem_boxroot: 1.12s
+rem_boxroot: 1.00s
-global: 1.40s
+global: 1.30s
 ```

 In this benchmark, there are about 67000 minor collections and 40000 major collections.
+217k boxroots are allocated.

-List-based and remembered-set-based implementations are expected to perform well, whereas `boxroot` has to scan on the order of a full memory pool at every minor collection even if there are only a few young roots, for a pool size currently chosen large (16KB).
-This overhead would have been noticeable in this benchmark, but it has been reduced thanks to an optimisation brought to scanning during minor collection.
+Since there are few root creations between collections, list-based and remembered-set-based implementations are expected to perform well (their scanning is quick).
+On the other hand, `boxroot` has to scan on the order of a full memory pool at every minor collection even if there are only a few young roots, for a pool size chosen large (16KB).
+There used to be a noticeable overhead in this benchmark, but it has been reduced with optimizations brought to scanning during minor collection.

 ![Global roots benchmarks](global.svg)